andreafabrizi/DNSProxy/README.md

 * use Warning headers to signal something
 * soon to add the arduino-ethernet library with the new select() function (sorry for delay, was easy)

+#### Version 2 - March 2018:
+* adding NGHTTP2 along with CURL, the correct way to support H2 (WIP)
+* pre-emptive HTTP cache population as option (useful for CDN or local squid/polipo proxies). based on Location header, will force the same DNS server software to issue a GET on the remote domain, in order to preemptively populate HTTP caches in between.
+Not always useful, used to help in high-delay satellite browsing.
+* DNSP for HTTP/1 version freeze, development on H2 only (by now).

 #### Version 1.6 - March 2018:
 * sneak peak: REDIS ready _via https://github.com/redis/hiredis_
 * more community = more test